pjenvey/path-pep/pep-0NNN.rst

 ``builtins.open()`` [#builtins-open]_ will happily use to create a new file.

+Exacerbating this whole situation is the
+``DirEntry`` object [#os-direntry]_.
+While path objects have a representation that can be extracted using ``str()``, ``DirEntry`` objects expose a ``path`` attribute instead.
+Having no common interface between path objects, ``DirEntry``, and any other third-party path library had become an issue.
+A solution that allowed any path-representing object to declare that is was a path and a way to extract a low-level representation that all path objects could support was desired.

-This PEP then proposes to introduce a new protocol for objects to follow which represent file system paths.
-Providing a protocol allows for clear signalling of what objects represent file system paths as well as a way to extract a lower-level encoding that can be used with older APIs which only support strings or bytes.
+This PEP then proposes to introduce a new protocol to be followed by objects which represent file system paths.
+Providing a protocol allows for clear signalling of what objects represent file system paths as well as a way to extract a lower-level representation that can be used with older APIs which only support strings or bytes.

 Discussions regarding path objects that led to this PEP can be found in multiple threads on the python-ideas mailing list archive